Home > Articles by: sonia

 You may wonder why.

 So stick with me here if you want to learn more about how to make your accessible website usable for disabled people.
-Before I jump into the details let’s take a look at accessibility.

 What is an accessible website?